Why would you need a separate strategy that focuses on RevOps alone? Three stats that answer this question:

 Our advice would be to focus on the outcomes that you want a RevOps department to achieve.
 They can be broken down into five different outcomes:

 - Happier customers

 - More sales/revenue

 - Predictable growth

 If those are the outcomes you are trying to achieve, then the inputs to these can be broken down into the following four categories:

-- Get all teams on data: What I mean is to make data-driven decisions the norm for your business.
+- Get all teams on data: Make data-driven decisions the norm for your business.
 Gone are the days that gut and intuition take precedence.
 Having clean and up-to-date data is paramount for any revenue organisation.

 - Align incentives: For example, Marketing must bring leads to Sales, Sales must convert those leads into good customers, and Customer Success must retain them.
 Simply thinking of it like this aligns everyone closely and you don’t fall victim to the dreaded silo!

-- Get your CRO on board: You need someone on board right?
-The person that is marshaling this whole effort is your CRO.
-Typically this person will have been a senior VP of one of the three RevOps departments (not always, but typically) and will be obsessed with answering the question ‘How do we convert a stranger into a customer in the quickest way possible?’.
+- Get your CRO on board: You need someone on-board right?
+The person that is marshalling this whole effort is your CRO.
+Typically this person will have been a senior VP of one of the three RevOps departments and will be obsessed with answering the question ‘How do we convert a stranger into a customer in the quickest way possible?’.

 Using this framework will enable you to start creating your strategy.
 A strategy is a great piece of work to do, however the other critical document to accompany this is the implementation plan.
 At Sales for Startups, we have created these dozens of times over in the B2B tech space, especially for SaaS companies.